FailAcademy/learning/wdp-vancouver/_slides/week-02/03-javascript-arrays.md

 # Appending Elements

-Creating elements is useful with JavaScript however we still need to append them to our html.
+Creating elements is useful with JavaScript however we still need to append them to our HTML.

-First you need to get an element to append to e.g.
+First you need to get an element to append to:

 ```html
 <ul id="bucketList"></ul>
 ```

-We can get the `<ul>` element and store a reference to it in a variable for access later e.g.
+We can get the `<ul>` element and store a reference to it in a variable for access later:

 ```JavaScript
 const bucketListUl = document.getElementById('bucketList');